 Please respect the instructors time and availability.
 If you cannot make an appointment, please call the instructor and reschedule.
 Club policy (insurance driven) requires primary flight instruction be given by club designated instructors.

-Member wishes to become a club instructor, should contact the, Head Instructor.
+If a member wishes to become a club instructor, should contact the Lead Instructor.

 |Larry Salsberry||(509) 378-0851|

 |Fixed Wing/ Heli||Turbine/Electric|

 Please contact an instructor to make arrangements for their time.